 Some features of our program include:

-- Expert diagnosis: Our vascular and endovascular specialists use the latest imaging techniques to determine the size, shape, and exact location of your aneurysm.
+- Expert diagnosis: Our vascular and endovascular specialists in the Aortic Center at Cooper use the latest imaging techniques to determine the size, shape, and exact location of your aneurysm.
 Tests may include:

 - Abdominal ultrasound, which uses sound waves to create pictures of the aorta and the aneurysm